BrianWhelanDublin/milestone-project-4/README.md

 - **Create an app on the Heroku website.**
     - Firstly I clicked on the new button.
     - Then I clicked on the create a new app.
-    - I then gave muy app a name and chose my current region.
+    - I then gave my app a name and chose my current region.
     - I then selected create app.

 - **Set up Postgres Database**